ec-europa/europa-component-library/docs/Migrating-v5.md

 ### Featured item

-Two new variant have been added for EC: `background-light` and `background-strong`.
+- Two new variant have been added for EC: `background-light` and `background-strong`.
 Existing variant `highlight` is now only used on EU.

-Variant `simple` and featured item footer have been removed, as they are no longer in use.
+- Variant `simple` and featured item footer have been removed, as they are no longer in use.
+- Markup has been simplified, as we didn't need the `ecl-featured-item__title-content` anymore

 ## Js modifications